01 of 03

 Easy Origami Card Stand Instructions

-Learn how to make a useful origami card holder or business card stand, with an easy to follow diagram.
-This origami is great for place cards at parties, menu holder at cafes and to display your business cards.
+This origami card holder or business card stand is great for place cards at parties, menu holder at cafes and to display your business cards.

 For some more elaborate card stands, check out the Origami Ninja Star Card Holder here.